Is your AI language tutor lying to you?

 As a chat partner they do a great job but what about the advice they give you about your mistakes?
 How reliable is that?

-I’ve recently tested numerous AI language tutor apps and incorporated AI corrections into Go Correct (an app I’ve been running since 2017 where English learners have their daily writing practice corrected by a human).
+I’ve recently tested numerous AI language tutor apps and incorporated AI corrections into the app that I run.

 As a result, I now have a good idea of how accurate AI corrections are and the areas where AI is most likely to fall short.